Pushing and Pulling Ponderomotive Forces in Wavepackets and Beat Waves

 \subsection{Energy and momentum transfer}

+In deriving Eqs.~\eqref{cm2} and \eqref{angle2} the terms $\sim d^2\ll 1$ were omitted.
+As a result, the motion of dumbbell's center of mass was separated from the rotational motion.
+Taking account of these terms establishes a connection between the longitudinal and angular motions of the dumbbell and refines the equation of the center-of-mass motion:

+The evolution of the angle $\varphi$ is described by Eq.~\eqref{eq_phi}, which is a non-conservative equation of motion of a particle in a non-stationary potential well.
+The same is true for the dipole's angular motion, Eq.~\eqref{angle4}.

-As we discussed in Section~\ref{sec:Dumbbell}, rotation of a composite particle after the wave packet passes implies that the wave energy and momentum are partially transferred to the particle.
-From energy and momentum conservation laws, it follows that the ratio of the kinetic energy ($\mathcal{W}$) and 1D momentum ($\mathcal{P}$) of the particle must be equal to the ratio of the frequency and wavevector in the wave, i.e., in the dimensionless variables, $\mathcal{P}/\mathcal{W}=s=\pm 1$ \cite{Whitham-1999}.
+As we discussed in Section~\ref{sec:Dumbbell}, rotation of a composite particle after the wave packet passes implies that the wave energy and momentum are partially transferred to the particle. {In contrast to the simple-particle case, this transfer is possible because of the excitation of an \textit{internal} degree of freedom: composite particle's rotation.} From energy and momentum conservation laws, it follows that the ratio of the kinetic energy ($\mathcal{W}$) and 1D momentum ($\mathcal{P}$) of the particle must be equal to the ratio of the frequency and wavevector in the wave, i.e., in the dimensionless variables, $\mathcal{P}/\mathcal{W}=s=\pm 1$ \cite{Whitham-1999}.

-To verify this result, we numerically solved the exact Eqs.~(\ref{cm}) and (\ref{angle2}) for 500 composite particles, initially motionless and randomly oriented, $\varphi(0)\in(-\pi,\pi)$.
+To verify this result, we numerically solved the exact Eqs.~(\ref{cm2}) and (\ref{angle2}) for 500 composite particles, initially motionless and randomly oriented, $\varphi(0)\in(-\pi,\pi)$.
 We considered both forward ($s=1$) and backward ($s=-1$) wave packets with various group-velocity parameters $\eta_g$, as well as both dumbbell ($\sigma=1$) and permanent-dipole ($\sigma=-1$) particles.
 After the wave packet passes, the composite particle acquires final momentum $\mathcal{P}=2d\xi/d\tau$ and kinetic energy $\mathcal{W}=\mathcal{P}^2/4+I(d\varphi/d\tau)^2/2$, whose values are plotted in Fig.~\ref{Energy-Pulse}.
 One can see that these quantities satisfy the relation $\mathcal{P}/\mathcal{W}=s$ with a very good accuracy.